kddubey/cappr/docs/source/computational_performance.rst

 the code which produced the figure above.

 .. note:: For :mod:`cappr.llama_cpp.classify`, batch inference currently isn't possible.
-          As a result, memory is saved at the cost of greater runtime compared to text generation.
+          As a result, text generation is slightly faster.

 Future experiments
 ------------------

 :mod:`cappr.huggingface.classify` and :mod:`cappr.huggingface.classify_no_cache`
 currently process completions in parallel.
 Memory savings can be achieved by using :mod:`cappr.huggingface.classify_no_batch`, which processes each prompt-completion pair one at a time.
 This should result in memory savings over text generation because a CAPPr prompt is typically smaller than a text generation prompt.
 A text generation prompt must